kyberorg/harbor-scan-report/README.md

 Valid values: `create_new` and `update_last`

 Default value: `create_new`

+### `timeout`
+Time in seconds, after which action fails.

+First, action waits for image been present in Harbor, second it waits for scan report been ready.

+Should positive integer with number of seconds.

+Default: `120` (2 minutes)

+### `check-interval`
+Time in seconds between doing requests to Harbor.
+Valid for waiting for image appears in Harbor and waiting for scan report.

+Should positive integer with number of seconds.

+Default: `5` (5 seconds)

 ### `harbor-proto`
 Protocol of Harbor instance.
 Use it, if your Harbor instance can be accessed only by using `http`.